Do you have kittens available?

 For wall mounted scratching posts, hammocks, and condos, we absolutely LOVE Catastrophic Creations.

-Amazon also has some affordable and sturdy options for extra large size cats made by the manufacturer “PETSITE.”
+Amazon also has some affordable and sturdy options for extra large size cats made by the manufacturers “PETSITE.”
 We have purchased three different models and give them two big thumbs up.
 The detachable and washable plush cushions and hammocks are a HUGE plus!

 Whichever product you choose, it’s important to ensure it’s heavy duty enough to withstand the size of the Maine Coon at adult age when jumping, scratching, and climbing.